Rdabbaghi/University---Microprocessor/blink/README.md

  Circuit

  This example uses the built-in LED that most Arduino boards have.
-This LED is connected to a digital pin and its number may vary from board type to board type.
+This LED is connected to a digital pin and its number may vary from board type to board type."
 </p>